Sonnet 247

 To fault past lovers is a waste of blame,

-Two hearts together craft their own demise;
+For hearts in concert craft their own demise;

 Both souls complicit in the journey’s end,

-Malignant action or neglect benign
+Malignant action or neglect benign—

-To spark a jealous heart; avenge by crime.
+To spark a jealous heart—avenge by crime.

 But love so wounded ever bears the scar,